 Transportation is a top priority for the state and the region.
-The Coalition of Northeastern Governors (CONEG) recently named Gov. Dannel P. Malloy its lead governor for transportation.
-Gov. Malloy will serve as the chief coordinator to advocate and advance transportation policy initiatives for CONEG.
+In 2012, he Coalition of Northeastern Governors (CONEG) named Governor.
+Dannel P. Malloy its lead governor for transportation.
+Malloy served as the chief coordinator to advocate and advance transportation policy initiatives for CONEG.

-The guide spells out the benefits and options available for creating a better transportation system for the environment, the economy and public health.
+CTLCVEF produced this guide to spell out the benefits and options available for creating a better transportation system for the environment, the economy, and public health.
 It gives context to investment issues such as Amtrak’s new $150 billion high speed rail proposal.
 Lessons from other states are also highlighted.

-CTLCV’s transportation guide not only identifies issues, but also proposes action.
-The guide shows how to take action as a constituent, with ten policy recommendations that citizens can take to lawmakers.
-Concrete policy suggestions can help legislators implement a more environmentally friendly, affordable, and health-conscious transportation system.
-Policy recommendations include developing a multi-modal transportation system, implementing “green” infrastructure, supporting transit-oriented development, developing new sources of funding, and making walking and biking safer.
+CTLCV’s transportation guide not only identified issues, but also proposed action.
+The guide showed how to take action as a constituent, with ten policy recommendations that citizens could take to lawmakers.
+Concrete policy suggestions were intended to help legislators implement a more environmentally friendly, affordable, and health-conscious transportation system.
+Policy recommendations included developing a multi-modal transportation system, implementing “green” infrastructure, supporting transit-oriented development, developing new sources of funding, and making walking and biking safer.